tearflake/symp-intro/README.md

 ## 🧠 Core Components

 - **Symbolmatch**: PEG-like grammar engine for syntax validation.
-- **Symbolverse**: Term rewriting and transformation engine.
+- **Symbolverse**: Term rewriting and transformation engine for semantic representation.
-- **Symbolprose**: Graph-based virtual machine for executing symbolic programs.
+- **Symbolprose**: Graph-based executing symbolic programs for semantic representation.

 These three systems are connected through the **Symp glue language**, where you can write: